The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Top-requested sites to log in to services provided by the state

-Your Massachusetts driver’s license is valid for 5 years and your photo is valid for 10 years.
-Your driver's license expires on your birthday, but you can renew it up to 1 year before it expires.
+Your driver's license is valid for 5 years and expires on your birthday, but you can renew it up to 1 year before it expires.

 You can’t renew your driver’s license if:

 Turning 21 soon?
 You may want to wait to renew until your birthday.
-See More info below.
+See the More info section below.

-The easiest and quickest way to renew your license is online.
+The easiest and quickest way to renew your driver's license is online.
 You will need to provide:

 You can check the status of your driver’s license to find out if you have unpaid fines or excise taxes that will prevent you from renewing your driver's license.
 You will need to pay any outstanding obligations before renewing your license.

 If you renew your driver's license before your 21st birthday, you will receive a vertical license with the words "Under 21" printed on it.
 That license will be good for 5 years.
 However, if you renew your license on or after your 21st birthday, you will receive a standard horizontal license without "Under 21" printed on it.